 - Add nutritional yeast flakes, black pepper, cumin powder, smoked paprika, and cayenne pepper, and process for 30 seconds.
 Scrape down the sides of the container and process briefly again.

-- Add rolled oats, breadcrumbs, and prepared flax meal-water mixture, and process until well combined.
+- Add rolled oats, breadcrumbs, and prepared flax meal-water mixture (or egg), and process until well combined.

 Make the sausage rolls

-- Ensure that the puff pastry is fully defrosted, but still at refrigerator temperature.
+- Preheat oven at 375 degrees Fahrenheit.
+Ensure that the puff pastry is fully defrosted, but still at refrigerator temperature.
 Line a baking sheet with parchment paper and keep it ready.
-Work quickly with the puff pastry, because once it gets warm it is impossible to work with.
+Plan to work quickly with the puff pastry, because once it gets warm it is impossible to work with.

-- Remove one piece of puff pastry from the refrigerator.
-Carefully open it up and cut down the middle of the long edge so you have two pieces.
-Spread a quarter of the mixture along the long edge of both pieces, about an inch in toward the center.
+- There are two pieces of pastry in a package, and each piece of pastry will make two rolls, so you are making a total of four rolls.
+Remove the first piece of puff pastry from the refrigerator.
+Carefully open up the pastry and cut down the middle of the long edge so you have two pieces.
+Spread a quarter of the mixture along the long edge of the first piece, and then the next, about an inch in from the edge.
 Brush the opposite long edges with plant-based milk.

 - Starting with the first piece, start rolling the pastry over the filling and continue to roll away from you.
 Seal the seam with the milk.
-Roll back and forth gently to make it round.
+Roll back and forth gently to shape it into a cylinder.
 Transfer to the parchment-lined baking sheet and place seal-side down.
+Repeat this step with the second piece.

-- Brush the tops of the rolls with plant-based milk, and sprinkle a few black sesame seeds on top.
+- Carefully brush the tops of the rolls with plant-based milk, and sprinkle a few black sesame seeds on top.